 There will be five exams, each covering 3 chapters (except the last exam, which will be comprehensive).
-Each exam will consist of objective (multiple choice and matching) questions, and each will be worth 100 points, or 10% of the grade.
-The last exam will cover the entire quarter as well as the last unit.
+Each exam except the last will consist of objective and essay questions, and each will be worth 100 points, or 10% of the grade.
+The last exam will include objective questions only and will cover the entire quarter as well as the last unit.